Romea/aroco/aroco_bringup/README.md

 where:
 - ***mode*** (choices: ***simulation*** or ***live***) defines the demonstration mode,

-Below, you can see the ROS pipeline when selecting the simulation mode with the fat Aroco.
+Below, you can see the ROS pipeline when selecting the simulation mode.
 In live mode, the pipeline remains the same, except that the **gazebo_ros2_controller_manager** is replaced by a standard **ros2_controller_manager**.

 ![Controller mapping](doc/test_pipeline.jpg)